 Dr James Benhin

-Teaching and researching in many areas of economics including environmental and resource economics.
+Teaching and researching in many areas of economics including environmental, resource and development economics.

 Visiting Lecturer in natural resource economics at the University of Pretoria, South Africa.